turtacn/alameda-1/docs/Alameda_Installation_Guide_for_Red_Hat_OpenShift_Container_Platform.md

 	![](./img/openshift_guide/5.png)

 7. Click on the Alameda Deploy icon then click Next.
 Fill in the project where alameda will be deployed as **alameda namespace** (ex. alameda) - note this needs to match the current project being accessed.
 For the **DockerHub config json** secret key and **Alameda image tag**, please obtain it from a ProphetStor sales representative.
-You can also specify the InfluxDB database capacity if you want but remember to match the PV size which you created in **Prerequisites** section.
+You can also specify the InfluxDB database capacity, Alameda-AI capacity, and Grafana database capacity if you want but remember to match the PVs size which you created in **Prerequisites** section.

 	![](./img/openshift_guide/6.png)